 Before I continue, I want to clarify my position on the funnels and flywheels we are discussing.
 I fundamentally believe that we should sell first and nurture later.

-I typically see organisations that lead with sales are often more profitable than not because you need to ask, "Are you buying or researching?" and it's challenging to make that happen.
-But it's not impossible.
+I typically see organisations that lead with sales being more profitable than others because you need to ask, "Are you buying or researching?"
+It's challenging to make that happen, but it's not impossible.

 Websites are generally our levers to pull or manoeuvre a prospect into a buying conversation, but they are just words and pictures on their own.
 For those who study the psychology of buying, you know that even those in desperate need of a solution don't pull the trigger; they need prompting.
 Think chatbots, live chat, sales-based ads and email.

-In the final stages at the bottom of the funnel, we expect the prospect primed to buy.
+In the final stages at the bottom of the funnel, we expect the prospect to be primed to buy.
 Their middle-of-the-funnel searches would have identified the best solutions to their problem.

-Here, the content you need freely available is FAQs, video demonstrations, live demos, side-by-side evaluations, and case studies.
+Here, the content you need is freely available, including FAQs, video demonstrations, live demos, side-by-side evaluations, and case studies.
 These should lead to personalised requests for demonstrations of your product or service tied directly to that prospect's specific needs.
-Ultimately, leading to a proposal and negotiation before becoming paying customers by closing the sale.
+Ultimately, this will lead to a proposal and negotiation before becoming paying customers by closing the sale.

-Sales funnel optimisation is a step-by-step process, focusing on your buyer, and then how to find them before getting into conversations or sales demos before closing them.
+Sales funnel optimisation is a step-by-step process.
+It involves focusing on your buyer and then finding them before engaging in conversations or sales demos and closing them.
 So here are my tips for successful prospecting, the foundation of an optimised sales process.

 Define who your buyer is

-The first task you have is to identify who your buyer is.
+The first task is to identify your buyer.
 You'll often hear this referred to as your buyer persona.
 However, personas focus on individuals who form part of the buying process at your target organisations.
-What I advocate is to build an organisational chart of your target companies so that you can identify who does what.
+I advocate building an organisational chart of your target companies so that you can identify who does what.
 Check out the example below.

-By creating a well-discovered org chart, you can highlight which employees would be the influencer and who would sign your contract off.
+By creating a well-discovered org chart, you can highlight which employees would be the influencers and who would sign your contract.
 That doesn't mean you are right from your early assumptions, but your job is to learn who has what power.

-Think about this.
-You sell an enterprise SaaS solution.
-You would likely reach out to the head of sales if it is a sales-aligned solution and the director of marketing or CMO if a marketing tool.
-While it may seem logical to do so from a sales point of view, they may not have the ultimate buying power nor be influencers in the buying decision.
+Think about this: You sell an enterprise SaaS solution.
+If it is a sales-aligned solution, you would likely reach out to the head of sales and the director of marketing or CMO if it is a marketing tool.
+While it may seem logical from a sales point of view, they may not have the ultimate buying power or influence on the buying decision.

 In addition to those scenarios, they may not be interested in changing the status quo.
 So your job is to understand the types of companies, startups or small businesses you deal with and know who:

-By arming yourself with all of this information and mapping out their organisational chart, you will soon develop good habits and recognise when challenges or questions need answering and how to solve them.
+By arming yourself with all of this information and mapping out your organisational chart, you will soon develop good habits and recognise when challenges or questions need answering and how to solve them.

 If you use HubSpot, search for the OrgChartHub add-on and use this to build out the company structure.